 Periungual warts are not easy to treat because of their location.
-They also have a high rate of recurrence, no matter which treatment is used.
+They also have a , no matter which treatment is used.
 In general, you can expect to see results from treatment within three to four months.
 Even without treatment, more than half the cases of all types of skin warts are reported to disappear on their own within a year, and two thirds of cases resolve within about two years.

 The first line of defense against spreading warts is careful hygiene.